ghc-proposals/ghc-proposals/proposals/0000-hasfield-redesign.rst

 <https://github.com/ghc-proposals/ghc-proposals/pull/158>`_ plans to change the
 definition of ``HasField`` to support updates, which is necessary for the full implementation of the ``OverloadedRecordUpdate`` extension.
-An implementation of this proposal is available as `GHC merge request !3257
+An implementation of proposal #158 is available as `GHC merge request !3257
 <https://gitlab.haskell.org/ghc/ghc/-/merge_requests/3257>`_, but has not yet
 been merged, because the compile-time performance cost of the selected implementation strategy is unacceptably high.
 Such costs were not really